agentheath/portfolio/writing/mobile_app/gov_framework.md

 #### **2. XFN Review**

-App submissions will be reviewed by the _Mobile App_ XFN team including but not limited to:
+App submissions will be reviewed by the _Mobile App_ XFN team, including but not limited to:

 * Product Manager
 * Engineering Manager